 - 1. Open the door and turn on the device.
 The infusion system will perform a self test. - 2.
-After the self test is complete, the message "INSERT PLUM SET CLOSE LEVER" appears. - 3.
-Press the decimal [.] key, then [START], and verify the BIOMED SETTINGS screen is displayed (see Figure 1-2). - Note: The biomed settings screen will display the [CHANGE BATTERY] softkey on Plum A+® software versions 11.4 and higher.
-[CHANGE BATTERY] does not appear on versions 11.3 and lower.
+After the self test is complete, the message "INSERT PLUM SET CLOSE LEVER" appears.
+Press the decimal [.] key, then [START], and verify the BIOMED SETTINGS screen is displayed (see Figure 1-2). - Note: The [CHANGE BATTERY] softkey does not appear on earlier versions of the Plum A+[®]3.